French Press Tabletop Coffee and Tea Maker with Bru Stop Technology Review

 Insulation

-When the first version of the Tabletop French Press was released, it was the insulating capabilities that captured my attention the most.
-Until then, the way I had approached brewing French Press was to only brew enough coffee at a time for me or whoever else was around.
+When the first version of the Tabletop French Press was released, its insulating capabilities captured my attention the most.
+Until then, I had approached brewing French Press by only brewing enough coffee at a time for me or whoever else was around.
 Brew and serve immediately.

 Now we had a French Press that could retain better than glass models.
-If you are the type that brews your french press indoors and then immediately pours out the coffee, insulation probably won’t matter.
-However, if you are in a cold garage or at a campsite, insulation is more important.
+If you are the type that brews your French press indoors and then immediately pours out the coffee, insulation probably won’t matter.
+However, insulation is more important if you are in a cold garage or at a campsite.
 According to the Planetary Design website, the Tabletop Press Pot is insulated with “double-walled, vacuum-insulated, 18/8 restaurant-grade stainless steel.”

-I decided to run a test to see how the Planetary Design model compared with my glass french press.
+I decided to test how the Planetary Design model compared with my glass French press.
 My kitchen was 68 degrees.
-I filled both press pots with water just off a boil and then took temperature readings at 10, 20, 30, 40, and 60 minutes.
+I filled both press pots with water just off a boil and then recorded 10, 20, 30, 40, and 60 minutes of temperature readings.
 The Planetary Design model destroyed the glass press pot on insulation.
 See the chart below.

 French Press Temperature Chart